jayPatel029/crypto-sentiment-trader-analysis/README.md

 ## 📌 Overview

 This project explores the relationship between market sentiment and trading behavior using historical trading data and Fear & Greed Index sentiment scores.
 It combines data cleaning, merging, exploratory analysis, and pattern recognition — ultimately drawing insights into trader profitability and risk appetite across sentiment phases.

-Ideal for showcasing skills in **Python, pandas, data visualization, and statistical analysis** for a data intern role.

 ---

 ## 📁 Dataset Summary